MerlionRock/RealAndroidBot/README.md

 ## PC/MAC/LINUX Requirements

-Windows users who downloaded the release version, you just need to edit config.yaml, configure your phone and plug in to your PC and run RAB.exe will do. **Windows users do not need to follow the steps below.** Remenber to **ctrl+c** when you want to exit from RAB.
+Windows users who **downloaded the release version**, you just need to edit config.yaml, configure your phone and plug in to your PC and run RAB.exe will do. **You do not need to follow the steps below.** Remember to **ctrl+c** when you want to exit from RAB.

 ## Install Tesseract